 - Help us revise existing entries.
 Especially let us know about any needed corrections, updates, or other edits.

 - Write for us.
-First, see our Instructions for Authors.
-Then get in touch with Bernadette A. Lear to discuss potential topics.
+First, get in touch with Bernadette A. Lear to discuss potential topics.

 - Let us know if you’re using our site, whether for your own research, for teaching purposes, or for other reasons.